aserahangue/coilgun/README.md

 | Controller | ESP32 |
 | Maximum Velocity | 40 m/s (90 mph) |

-⚠ For safety reasons, I'm not sharing any schematics. ⚠
+⚠ For safety reasons, the design files are not publicly available.

 ---